|

 Through them you can find mobility dealers that sell used handicapped

 vans.
-Some, like Rideaway.com located in the Northeast, maintain a
+Some, like NMEDA member, Rideaway.com, located in the Northeast,

-large inventory of both new and used handicap vans.
-Their selection, and
+maintain a large inventory of both new and used handicap vans.

 - Do: Consider buying from a trusted mobility dealership.